-While food courts are often thought of as places within malls that offer basic (at best) food for people who are more focused on shopping than eating, the Boston area has a number of Asian food courts that feature some truly great restaurants.
+While food courts (as opposed to the generally more upscale and trendy food halls) are often thought of as places within malls that offer basic (at best) food for people who are more focused on shopping than eating, the Boston area has a number of Asian food courts that feature some truly great restaurants.
 Two such spots include the spacious food court in the Hong Kong Supermarket in Allston which is particularly popular with college students nearby, and the tiny and jam-packed food court in the old Sears building in Cambridge's Porter Square, which has some of the best Japanese eateries in the area.
-There are other food courts as well, including a mostly unknown one inside the 99 Asian Supermarket in Malden, and though it looks a bit grim--and has few options for dining--it includes a Japanese restaurant called Kakkoii that offers great takes on two very popular types of food.
+There are other Asian food courts as well, including a mostly unknown one inside the 99 Asian Supermarket in Malden, and though it looks a bit grim--and has few options for dining--it includes a Japanese restaurant called Kakkoii that offers great takes on two very popular types of food.

 Kakkoii Sushi and Ramen is located on a stretch of Route 99 just north of the Everett line that consists mainly of auto repair shops, fast-food joints, and some industrial buildings.
 The market is a standalone structure (formerly a Stop and Shop) in a shopping center behind one of the auto shops and is relatively easy to miss unless you know it is there, and once you go inside the market, Kakkoii itself is easy to miss as well, as it sits in the far right end of the grocery store, partitioned off from the market and sharing its space with a BBQ spot and a Chinese eatery.
 The food court isn't exactly a place to go on a romantic date, as the old-looking ceiling (complete with water stains), dim fluorescent lights, hard floor, and lack of windows give it almost a discount department store feel to it, though there are plenty of tables to sit at and because it is not typically a crowded spot, diners won't feel hemmed in like they might at the more popular food courts mentioned above.